autocorr/faust_line_imaging/docs/source/environment.rst

        + ...
      - plots/               <- diagnostic and QA plots

-Some CASA tasks do not work with absolute paths, so please note that the pipeline script *must* be run from the directory specified by ``PROD_DIR``.
+Some CASA tasks do not work using absolute paths, so please ensure that the pipeline script is run from the directory specified by ``PROD_DIR``.
 The measurement set files should be present in the directories:

 .. code-block:: bash